SayenkoDesign/bushcooking.com/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==
+= 1.6.5.1 - Sep 9th 2017 =
+* Feature: WP Time Capsule support enabled.
+* Improvement: Copy Details in client plugin installation has been updated to clipboard.js from flash.
+* Improvement: WordPress updates will be fetched every 2 hours instead of 4 hours.
+* Improvement: Custom posts will be registered to avoid false alerts from other security plugins.
+* Improvement: Sucuri API is removed.
+IWP will use Sucuri Plugin to scan your sites for malware.
+* Improvement: Calling Next Function failed – Error while fetching table data has been fixed.
+* Improvement: Multicall backups would not exclude .zip files.
+* Improvement: Support for iThemes Security plugin New version.
+* Improvement: wp-content/uploads/wpallimport directory will be automatically excluded from backups.
+* Improvement: Default file zip split size decreased to 512 MB.
+* Fix: wp_iwp_backup_status table column type is changed from var_char to long text.
+* Fix: The backup process would generate multiple warnings.

 = 1.6.4.2 - Jul 10th 2017 =
 * Improvement: Dropbox API V2 has been integrated with InfiniteWP.
 * Fix: While uploading the backup to Dropbox some users get Dropbox verification failed: File may be corrupted error.